 Read more on the Science Behind Gratitude.

-Practicing gratitude has a number of mental, physical and emotional benefits.
-These gratitude benefits include:
+Developing a gratitude practice has a number of mental, physical and emotional benefits.
+Here are 8 benefits of gratitude:

 Read more on How Gratitude Changes You and Your Brain

-Here are 7 simple ways to practice gratitude.
+Here are 7 simple ways to start developing a gratitude practice.

 When you express gratitude for the little things in your life their value grows.
 Gratitude helps you look at everything through a new lens, a lens of appreciation and being thankful.

 Developing a powerful gratitude practice means you appreciate something daily, however small.
 This could be sending someone a handwritten note, noticing the beauty in nature each day, saying thank you more often or making a conscious effort to appreciate when things are given to you, or done for you.